Prajwal208V/PreapBytes/react/README.md

 👉What are fragments?
 Why fragments are better than container divs?
      Fragments:"<> </> or <React.Fragment> </React.Fragment>" to return multiple elements.
-Fragments let you group a list of children without adding extra nodes to        the  DOM. benfit of fragments:
+Fragments allows to group a list of children without adding extra nodes to        the  DOM. benfit of fragments:
                         1.use of div Increases the size of the DOM: DOM sizes get large when there are too many DOM nodes or HTML tags on your page or when these                              nodes are nested too deeply.
-As a result, the user’s browser consumes additional power to process your website, resulting in slow page load                         time and low page speed scores.()
+As a result, the user’s browser consumes additional power to process an website, resulting in slow page load                         time and low page speed scores.()
                         2.fragment Using divs creates extra nodes, resulting in a high memory usage.
                         3.Oversized DOMs cause memory usage to increase, style processing to lag, and layout reflows to be costly.
                         4.Debugging and tracing the origin of the extra nodes become more challenging as the component tree nests deeper.